-She holds a Master's Degree from Lesley University.
-With her love of Japanese Art Forms, not only Incense Ceremony but also Tea Ceremony and Japanese Calligraphy as well as Japanese Traditional Performing Arts such as Bunraku and Noh, she has offered unique workshops for many years.
+She studied expressive arts therapy and holds a Master's Degree from Lesley University.
+With her love of Japanese art forms, not only incense ceremony but also tea ceremony and Japanese calligraphy as well as Japanese traditional performing arts such as Bunraku and Noh, she has offered unique workshops for many years.

 Her background is international and multi-cultural.
-She grew up in Japan and lived in London, Paris, Hong Kong and Boston for 10 years.
-She has traveled to 50 countries in order to explore music, dance and rituals throughout the world.
+She grew up in Japan and lived in London, Paris, New York, Hong Kong and Boston for 10 years.
+She has traveled to 51 countries in order to explore music, dance and rituals throughout the world.
 Because of her travels and international experience, she actively interweaves the essence of various cultures into her programs.

-In 2011, the Incense Research Institute (IRI) was established with support of Prof. Ryohei Kanzaki of Research Center for Advanced Science and Technology, the University of Tokyo and Mr. Kunihiro Nishizawa of Nikkei BP.
+In 2011, the Incense Research Institute (IRI) was established by her with support of Prof. Ryohei Kanzaki of Research Center for Advanced Science and Technology, the University of Tokyo and Mr. Kunihiro Nishizawa of Nikkei BP.
 IRI has been organizing various seminars and workshops in Tokyo.

 Founder and Director